ingwinlu/pelican-toc/README.md

 ##settings
 ```
 TOC = {
-    'TOC_HEADERS' : '^h[1-6]',  # What headers should be included in the generated toc
+    'TOC_HEADERS'       : '^h[1-6]', # What headers should be included in
+                                     # the generated toc
                                      # Expected format is a regular expression

-    'TOC_RUN'     : 'true'      # Default value for toc generation, if it does not evaluate
+    'TOC_RUN'           : 'true',    # Default value for toc generation,
+                                     # if it does not evaluate
                                      # to 'true' no toc will be generated
+    'TOC_INCLUDE_TITLE': 'true',     # Default value for include article title
+                                     # if it is 'false', it will generate
+                                     # Wikipedia like Table of Contents.
 }
 ```
 All those settings can be overwritten on a per page/article basis via metadata.